Top facts about Carli Lloyd, the princess

-Carli Lloyd is becoming a legend in her own right for the U.S. Women's National Soccer Team (USWNT).
-She has always been compared to women's soccer legends such as Mia Hamm, Julie Foudy, and Kristine Lilly.
+Carli Lloyd has always been compared to women's soccer legends such as Mia Hamm, Julie Foudy, and Kristine Lilly.
 Read on to find out more facts about Carli Lloyd, the legendary Team USA striker.

-Lloyd also assisted the United States earn championships at the 2015 and 2019 FIFA Women's World Cups, as well as a bronze medal at the 2020 Summer Olympics, and she was a member of the squad that placed second in the 2011 FIFA Women's World Cup.
+As a part of the team that finished second at the 2011 FIFA Women's World Cup, Lloyd also helped the United States win titles in the 2015 and 2019 FIFA Women's World Cups, as well as a bronze medal at the 2020 Summer Olympics.

 fact about Carli Lloyd